open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 Via DMG (recommended)
 ----------------------

-1. Click the "macOS" link on `this page`_ to download the DMG installer.
+1. Click the "macOS" link on `this page`_ to download the DMG file.

 2. Double-click on the downloaded file to open it.

-3. Drag the Open Ephys file to the "Applications" folder.
+3. Drag **open-ephys** to the "Applications" folder.

-4. Double-click on Open Ephys app bundle to launch the GUI.
+4. Double-click on the **open-ephys** app bundle to launch the GUI.

+.. note:: Depending on your security settings, you may see a message announcing that "'open-ephys' cannot be opened because the developer cannot be verified."
+If so, go to System Prefererences > Security and Privacy > General and click "Open Anyway" to allow the GUI to launch.

 Via .zip file
 --------------